 Interestingly, Jacob’s Faith-Shaker VS. Faith-Maker account with Sherem is followed by the faith-making experience of Jacob’s son, Enos.
 Enos is a pattern for becoming a Faith-Maker (Enos 1:8, 11).
 A close examination of his experience provides an excellent illustration of the effort required to become an unshakable Faith-Maker.

-After Enos receives a witness for himself of Christ, he begins the faith-making process of seeking the welfare of others (Enos 1:8-16).
+After Enos receives a witness for himself of Jesus Christ, he begins the faith-making process of seeking the welfare of others (Enos 1:8-16).
 As you continue to look for examples of Faith-Shakers and Faith-Makers during your study the Book of Mormon, identify the things that you can do to become a Faith-Maker and avoid Faith-Shakers.

 Want to learn more about these chapters?
 Check out these links…